sade479/website/content/posts/adguard-home.md

 draft: false
 ---

 The modern internet is full of ads and trackers that can slow your devices down and put your privacy at risk.
-Traditional browser-based ad blockers such as AdBlock Plus can get the job done within your browser but the rest of your network is unaffected.
+Traditional browser-based ad blockers such as AdBlock Plus can get the job done within your browser but non-browser-based apps and the rest of your network is unaffected.
 In this tutorial, I will show you how to install AdGuard Home a DNS-based adblocker on your home network.

 <!--more-->